Breadcrumb

 Airplanes

-The jet, "Charlie - 54 - Easy," that flew the U.S. Reparations Mission members Tokyo, Japan.
+Damage to airplane factory due to B-29 attack in 1944.
+Outside of this and a small amount of damage in Anahan, the Reparations Mission led by Ambassador Edwin W. Pauley found no other evidence of B-29 raids.
 Photograph taken during the U.S. Reparations Mission.
-Edwin Pauley was the U.S. Ambassador on the Allied Reparations Committee from 1945-47 (the committee that assessed the reparations the Axis powers could afford to pay the victors.)
+Edwin Pauley was the U.S. Ambassador on the Allied Reparations Committee from 1945-47 (the committee that assessed the reparations the Axis powers could afford to pay the victors).

-Left to Right: Commander Edelstein, Ambassador Edwin W. Pauley.
-The two men are sitting in a car prior to takeoff for Calcutta, India.
+From left to right, Norm Taylor, Norman Cleaveland and Dick Johnston, members of Ambassador Edwin W. Pauley's Reparations Mission party, at airport in Mukden, Manchuria, just before boarding a plane for Changchun and Harbin.
 Photograph taken during the U.S. Reparations Mission.
-Edwin Pauley was the U.S. Ambassador on the Allied Reparations Committee from 1945-1947 (the committee that assessed the reparations the Axis powers could afford to pay the victors).
+Edwin Pauley was the U.S. Ambassador on the Allied Reparations Committee from 1945-47 (the committee that assessed the reparations the Axis powers could afford to pay the victors).